apollographql/apollo-client/react-docs/source/initialization.md

 > Note: You don't have to do anything special to get Apollo Client to work in React Native, just install and import it as usual.

-To get started using Apollo with React, we need to create an `ApolloClient` and an `ApolloProvider`. `ApolloClient` serves as a central store of query result data which caches and distributes the results of our queries. `ApolloProvider` wires that client into our React component hierarchy.
+To get started using Apollo with React, we need to create an `ApolloClient` and an `ApolloProvider`.

+- `ApolloClient` serves as a central store of query result data which caches and distributes the results of our queries.
+- `ApolloProvider` makes that client instance available to our React component hierarchy.

 <h2 id="creating-client">Creating a client</h2>